maxwolf621/AZ/az-104/Test/pictures.md

 E. a health probe

 D and E.

 You can't create a LB without FrontEnd IP, so if we have a LB we also have a FrontEnd IP already.

-You can however create a LB without a backend pool and without any rules.
+You can however create a LB **without a backend pool** and **without any rules**.
-- If you want to add a rule to your LB later you have to create a backend pool and health probe first.
+- **If you want to add a rule to your LB later you have to create a backend pool and health probe first.**

 Those are mandatory properties for a rule.
-I also tested it in my lab to be sure.

-##
+## VM connects DB with standard SKU of a static public address assignment

-You have an on-premises network that contains a database server named dbserver1.
+You have an on-premises network that contains a database server named `dbserver1`.

 You have an Azure subscription.

-You plan to deploy three Azure virtual machines.
+You plan to deploy 3 Azure virtual machines.

 Each virtual machine will be deployed to a separate availability zone.

 You need to configure an Azure VPN gateway for a site-to-site VPN.

-The solution must ensure that the virtual machines can connect to dbserver1.
+The solution must ensure that the virtual machines can connect to `dbserver1`.

 Which type of public IP address SKU and assignment should you use for the gateway?